thisiserico/preferences/code-semantics/constructors/README.md

 only where the pagination is defined and where it's actually evaluated.
 Everything in between stays the same! ✌️

 There will be times when this seems totally unnecessary.
-But even in those cases, it might help the next maintainer to see something other than `NewSomething`.
+But even in those cases, it might help the next maintainer to see something other than `NewSomething`, that normally expresses no semantics and might force you to read more code than desired.
 Give it a try!
 Oh, by the way: constructors are a great place to validate using [guard clauses][guard-clauses].
-I invite you to reach that page to see how.
+I invite you to read that page to see how.

 [semantic-types]: ../types
 [guard-clauses]: ../guard-clauses